amethyst/rustrogueliketutorial/book/src/chapter_34.md

 We can now *delete* `SimpleMapBuilder`'s implementation of `spawn_entities` - the default will work fine.

 The same changes can be made to all of the builders that rely on room spawning; for brevity, I won't spell them all out here - you can find them in the source code.
 The various builders that use Voronoi diagrams are similarly simple to update.
 For example, Cellular Automata.
 Add the `spawn_list` to the builder structure, and add a `spawn_list : Vec::new()` into the constructor.
 Move the monster spawning from `spawn_entities` into the end of `build` and delete the function.
 Copy the `get_spawn_list` from the other implementations.
-We changed the region spawning code a little, so here's the implementation from `cellular_automota.rs`:
+We changed the region spawning code a little, so here's the implementation from `cellular_automata.rs`:

 ```rust
 // Now we build a noise map for use in spawning entities later